INN/docs/communications/twitter.md

 - All new posts [on the team blog](http://nerds.inn.org) (typically 2-3 times per post at different times of day and days of the week to catch different audiences, try to not tweet exactly the same thing each time, pick a quote from the post or some other interesting tidbit to mix things up)
 - Product updates/announcements.
 Sometimes we'll make small updates that won't warrant a blog post, we should use this account to get the word out.
 - Tweet/retweet member organizations (apps teams and individuals) when they do cool stuff
+- Promote jobs at member organizations by either retweeting them or linking to the posting.
+Use the #INNjobs hashtag to collect these listings in one place and also remember to add relevant jobs as you find them to the next Friday newsletter.
 - And finally, post things of general interest to technologists at member organizations (particularly) and the journalism and tech community at large

 **[@LargoProject](http://twitter.com/largoproject)** is used for project updates for [Largo](http://largoproject.org).
 Typically we'll just use this to announce product updates and the launch of new sites.
 In the future we might have sufficient resources to use this to promote interesting things sites are doing with Largo or to support their work more generally.